Israel unveils what it claims is a major Hamas militant hideout beneath Gaza City’s Shifa Hospital

 The city’s coastal promenade that once bustled with cafes and coffee shops was gone.
 Instead, there was rubble and a single lifeguard hut.
 Recent bombing sent black plumes rising into the sky.
 Gunbattles could be heard rattling in the distance.

-In the midst of the devastation, a line of Palestinian evacuees could be seen, carrying their bags and other belongings.
-As the journalists in the Israeli army convoy passed by, the men and women held up their ID cards to the armored personnel carriers.
+In the midst of the devastation, a line of Palestinian evacuees could be seen carrying their bags and other belongings.
+As the journalists in the Israeli army convoy passed by, they held their ID cards up to the armored personnel carriers.
 Some of them waved white flags.